A Lesson to Learn: II-VI Incorporated (IIVI)

 Sponsored

-IIVI currently public float of 104.70M and currently shorts hold a 19.94% ratio of that float.
-Today, the average trading volume of IIVI was 1.35M shares.
+The average price from analysts is $83.13, which is $30.84 above the current price.
+IIVI currently public float of 104.82M and currently shorts hold a 19.59% ratio of that float.
+Today, the average trading volume of IIVI was 1.36M shares.

 IIVI’s Market Performance